Physician Supply and Demand Trends

 Though the health system appears to be on the threshold of yet another series of profound changes, one thing remains constant: the demand for physicians continues to outpace the supply.

 The 2017 survey includes a wealth of data not only on physician appointment wait times but on the rate of physician Medicare and Medicaid acceptance.
-I would be happy to provide readers who email me with a copy of the survey and to receive comments regarding the current state of physician supply and demand.
+You can access the survey here.

 Travis Singleton is Senior Vice President of Merritt Hawkins, the nation’s leading physician search firm and a company of AMN Healthcare.
 He can be reached here or at 469-524-1630.